In the fifteen years that I’ve been visiting Thailand, my travel toiletries bag has totally transformed.

-→ Part 1: The best natural toiletries for Thailand (follows below)
+The best toiletries for Thailand

 Inescapable truth: It’s really hot in Thailand and you’re going to do a lot more than ‘glow’.
 A recent trip to Koh Samui was the hottest weather I’ve known (and when locals are complaining it’s too hot – it’s reeeally hot).
-It was during such sticky weather that I tried out my new konjac sponge – a magic, totally natural piece of the Korean seascape – that very gently exfoliates your face and neck.
+It was during such sticky weather that I tried out my new konjac sponge – a magic, totally natural sponge made from a Japanese vegetable – that very gently exfoliates your face and neck.
 I could almost feel my skin thanking me after each use – it felt much cooler and happier.
 From now on, konjac is the first thing in my toiletries kit for Thailand.

-#2.
-Basic toiletries for your body + insect repellent
+2. Basic toiletries for your body + insect repellent

-When it’s extra hot in Thailand, as it has been recently, three showers a day become a quick habit.
-Nothing fancy or fussy in this basic daily shower routine, just an ongoing No Mosquito Bite campaign (that I’m totally winning).
-We’ve written a raving review of Incognito products (totally natural and DEET-free), and utterly rely on their loofah soap followed by a head-to-toe anti-mozzie spray application.
+When it’s extra hot in Thailand, as it was during my ‘guinea pig’ official test phase, three showers a day become a quick habit.
+Nothing fancy or fussy in this basic daily shower routine, just an ongoing No Mosquito Bite campaign (that you can totally win).
+I’ve written a raving review of Incognito products (totally natural and DEET-free) and utterly rely on their loofah soap followed by a head-to-toe anti-mozzie spray application.

-#3.
-The best sunscreen for Thailand
+3. The best sunscreen for Thailand

 Need your sunscreen to be natural?
-We’ve put dozens of brands of green sunscreen to the ‘Thailand Test’ in recent years and some went straight in the bin after the first use (the ‘unspreadable chalky white putty’ varieties thrown with particular force).
-After more trial-and-error than any other toiletry category, here’s what I like:
+I’ve put dozens of brands of green sunscreen to the ‘Thailand Test’ in recent years and some went straight in the bin after the first use (the ‘unspreadable chalky white putty’ varieties thrown with particular force).
+After more trial-and-error than any other toiletry category, here’s what I love:

-#4.
-Hair products for Thailand
+4. Hair products for Thailand